Aakasmika

 The movie was produced by S. A. Govindaraju and has music and lyrics written by Hamsalekha.
 The film opened to packed houses across Karnataka for many months and won many awards and critical acclaim.
 The film was highly successful at the box office.
 The movie saw a theatrical run of 25 weeks.
 At the age of 64, Rajkumar won his 8th Filmfare Award in Best Actor Category.
 The song Huttidare is still considered one among the top Kannada songs.

-Nagabharana had revealed that Shiva Rajkumar was supposed to be the hero of this movie, but after listening to the script, it was decided that it should be made with Rajkumar.

 Plot

 ACP Narasimha Murthy places a wreath at the grave of his wife Clara.
 It is shown in a flashback that after attending a wedding, Murthy boards a train headed to Bangalore; Indira and Vyasaraya are his co-passengers.
 Vyasaraya and Murthy connect over their interests in theatre.
 At a terminal, the former alights his cigar for refreshment, while Inspector Rajagopal boards; he states that he is on a lookout for a pimp and details the pimp's description to Murthy, who turns out to be Vyasaraya.

 Later, Vyasaraya reappears brandishing a knife fending off Murthy, who is now protective of Indira.
 However, Murthy and Indira get off the train out to panic and find themselves at night to stay in a house.
 Indira reveals to Murthy that Vyasaraya had paid her poor mother ₹1000 with a promise that he would ensure that the former joins a Gubbi Drama Company.
 The following morning, Vyasaraya takes Indira away after fighting off Murthy with the help of his henchmen.
 A devastated Murthy reaches out to Rajagopal to find Indira but with no luck.

 Murthy tries to regain his life after the disturbing incident until he sees a drunk woman, Clara, driving her car on a railway track.
 He saves her from a certain injury and drives to her lodging.
 There, he meets her brother Anthony who reasons that Clara's broken engagement to Reggie, due to his infidelity behind her taking to heavy drinking.
 As days progress, Clara and Murthy get closer, develop a liking towards each other and get married.
 While at their honeymoon, Clara falls off a ravine; the railing she has leaned on gives way and she falls down the rock-face to her death.